dennyfeng7/CSCI381-MachineLearning/Project2/README.md

 1. Solution: Provide the mathematical formulation of your algorithm, with different initialization mechanisms.
 The description should be independent of the programming language.
-(So this is not an explanation of your code)
-2. Training and validation: (20 pts)
+2. Training and validation:
 * Experiment: Description of the setup of the experiment for both datasets, and evaluation of Ein(g) and Eout(g).
 * Result: Show the performance plots using Eout(g) for t (number of iterations)